Table of Contents

 - Significant loss of interest or enjoyment in most activities, nearly every day

-- Changes in weight, either losing weight as a result of a loss of appetite, or gaining weight due to an increase of appetite.
+- Changes in weight, either losing weight from a loss of appetite, or gaining weight due to an increase of appetite.
 Both markers must be present on most days

 - An observable reduction of physical movement, as well as noticeable slowing of thought